Weave

 ⚙️

-Works out of the box.
-JSONC configuration with comments for when you want to override models, temperatures, skills, and tool access per agent.
+Zero config out of the box.
+When you want control, override models, temperatures, skills, and tool access per agent via JSONC configuration.

 🔄